batkhamj/rail-shooter/README.md

 CTRL + TAB - Tab out of fullscreen

 Install instructions:
-1. Download Builds file
+1. Download and extract zip
+2. Open Builds folder
-2. Run RailShooter
+3. Run RailShooter

 Scripts for game can be found in Scripts folder